Google Ads campaigns ramp as the algorithm learns. Month 1 typically produces ~30% of full performance. Plan cash flow around that curve.

 How This Calculator Works

-Why Google Ads Cost Per Click Varies by Industry
+Why Cost Per Click Varies by Industry

 Market size compounds this effect.
 A plumber in San Francisco pays roughly 25% more per click than the same search in a mid-size city.
+Small and rural markets get the reverse benefit.

-The Hidden Cost: Wasted Clicks Without Negative Keywords
+The Hidden Cost, Wasted Clicks Without Negative Keywords

-No negative keywords: Expect 25-35% of clicks to be wasted
+No negatives: expect 25-35% of clicks to be wasted.

-Comprehensive list: Near-zero waste with 200+ industry-specific negatives
+Comprehensive: near-zero waste with 200+ industry-specific negatives.

 Landing Page Quality Changes Everything